svick/core-docs/docs/essentials/exceptions/exceptions.md

 - A user-filtered handler that runs user-specified code to determine whether the exception should be handled by the associated handler or should be passed to the next protected block.

 Each language implements these exception handlers according to its specifications.
-For example, Visual Basic provides access to the user-filtered handler through a variable comparison (using the **When** keyword) in the **catch** statement; C# does not implement the user-filtered handler.

 When an exception occurs, the runtime begins a two-step process: